Amazon basin: Subsistence fishing

+Pollution

+Large quantities of mercury have entered rivers as a result of the many gold mining operations within the Amazon basin.
+This contamination has caused many fish species to have amounts of mercury that exceed the heathy limit, thus many people within indigenous fishing villages communities in the Amazon basin have heightened mercury exposure.
+In Adults High chronic exposure to high amounts of mercury can lead to mental and neurological and cognitive issues such as depression, irritability, motor issues, and more.
+Some research has shown suggests there is a long link between mercury consumption and the development of diseases such as Parkinson's and Alzheimer's.
+Mercury contamination can also lead to a cardiovascular issues such as systolic blood pressure and heart attack.
+The highest risk from the mercury poisoning is to children and childbearing women as it can cause fetal and early childhood development issues such as motor and sensory losses and cognitive loss.

 Agriculture

 Seasonal floods excavate and redistribute nutrient-rich silt onto beaches and islands, enabling dry-season riverside agriculture of rice, beans, and corn on the river's shoreline without the addition of fertilizer, with additional slash and burn agriculture on higher floodplains.
 Fishing provides additional food year-round, and free-range chickens need little or no food beyond what they can forage locally.
 Charcoal made largely from forest and shoreline deadfall is produced for use in urban areas.
 Exploitation of bushmeat, particularly deer and turtles is common.

 Deforestation and increased road-building bring human encroachment upon wild areas, increased resource extraction and threats to biodiversity.

 Extensive deforestation, particularly in Brazil, is leading to the extinction of known and unknown species, reducing biological diversity and adversely impacting soil, water, and air quality.
 A final part of the deforestation process is the large-scale production of charcoal for industrial processes such as steel manufacturing.
 Soils within the region are generally shallow and cannot be used for more than a few seasons without the addition of imported fertilizers and chemicals.